Frequently Asked Questions About Tip-Over Prevention

 Q: How old does my child have to be for me to not have to worry about tip-overs?

-A: While the greatest risk is to children under the age of 5, tip-over accidents can and do happen to much older children and even adults.
-In fact over 40% of the time, injuries from tip-overs happen to those over the age of 18!
+A: While the greatest risk is to children under the age of 6, tip-over accidents can and do happen to much older children and even adults.
+In fact 15% of tip-over deaths involve adults over the age of 60!
 You also must consider your child’s cognitive and physical abilities or disabilities.
-Certainly any child under 10 is at particular risk.
+Certainly, any child under 10 is at particular risk.

 Q: I rent and my landlord won’t let me put a hole in the wall.
 What can I do?